NovaSector/NovaSector/modular_nova/mirroring_guide.md

 ![Screenshot](http://files.byondhome.com/SomeRandomOwl/Fork_8L4ULsFpcP.png)

 And then from the main view, simply hold Ctrl and click on the PR + its changelog for each and every Pull Request you wish to copy over to Nova.
-Right click on one and then click on Cherry Pick and then click Cherrypick commits on the resulting dialog.
+Right click on one and then click on 'Cherry-pick...' and then click 'Cherry Pick `n` commits' on the resulting dialog.

 ![Screenshot](http://files.byondhome.com/SomeRandomOwl/Fork_ElARfHdxH1.png)
 ![Screenshot2](http://files.byondhome.com/SomeRandomOwl/Fork_08HRCEw9cF.png)